Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use the tool: 'when the user wants to scope a rental car, an airport transfer, or rideshare to/from their hotel.'
-It also includes a NOTE about indicative quotes and incomplete booking, setting expectations.
-However, it does not mention when not to use it or suggest alternatives.
+The description says 'Use this when the user wants to scope a rental car, an airport transfer, or rideshare to/from their hotel.'
+It also includes a note that booking is not yet live, which informs when not to use for actual booking.
+No explicit alternatives are named, but the usage context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.